tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 $ activate project
 ```

-> Hint: Since my os is running on Windows, I prefer to use Powershell.
+> Hint: Since my os is Windows, I prefer to use Powershell.
+Unfortunately,
-  Unfortunately, activating and deactivating your environment usually fails.
+> activating and deactivating your environment usually fails.
+Try out
-  Try out [pscondaenvs][2] which installs corrected Powershell scripts.
+> [pscondaenvs][2] which installs corrected Powershell scripts.

 If we also need an R distribution for our project, we have to make the decision
 between to [R](https://www.r-project.org/) from R-Project and